-Added at MCC Fall 2013.
 (Previously PED 114 Issues in Health [not equivalent])

-PED 202 Golf I (30 lab hours, 1 credit)
+PED 202 Golf I

 Introduces a basic course in golf designed for those who have had little or no formal instruction or for those with some experience who are interested in improving some aspect of their game.
 Includes driving range, putting green, and on- course play.